variant-inc/actions-go/README.md

 <!-- action-docs-description -->
 ## Description

-Github Action to perform build, test , scan and generate Image for go
+Github Action to perform build, test , scan and generate Image for Go

 ## Permissions